SUNLENCA- lenacapavir sodium tablet, film coated SUNLENCA- lenacapavir sodium kit

 Administration of SUNLENCA may result in local injection site reactions (ISRs).
 If clinically significant ISRs occur, evaluate and institute appropriate therapy and follow-up.

 Manifestations of ISRs may include swelling, pain, erythema, nodule, induration, pruritus, extravasation or mass.
 Nodules and indurations at the injection site may take longer to resolve than other ISRs.
-In clinical studies, after a median follow-up of 553 days, 30% of nodules and 13% of indurations (in 10% and 1% of subjects, respectively) associated with the first injections of SUNLENCA had not fully resolved.
+In clinical studies, after a median follow-up of 553 days, 30% of nodules and 13% of indurations (in 10% and 1% of participants, respectively) associated with the first injections of SUNLENCA had not fully resolved.
 Measurements and qualitative assessments of ISRs were not routinely reported.
 Where described, the majority of the injection site nodules and indurations were palpable but not visible, and had a maximum size of approximately 1 to 4 cm [see Adverse Reactions (6.1)].

 The mechanism driving the persistence of injection site nodules and indurations in some patients is not fully understood, but based on available data, they may be related to the presence of the subcutaneous drug depot.
 In some patients who had a skin biopsy performed of an injection site nodule or induration, dermatopathology revealed foreign body inflammation or granulomatous response.